For FAQs and current status of services and policies see UW Libraries Operations Updates

 The Seattle Times Journalist Files are a collection of documents that the journalists at the Seattle Times collected while researching and writing news and opinion pieces for the paper.
-This collection was acquired by the University of Washington Libraries nine years ago in 2012.

 In 2012, the Seattle Times moved to smaller offices and could not keep their legacy clippings files.
 These files include clippings from the Seattle Times ranging from 1900 to 1984.
 When the University of Washington Libraries decided to take the clippings files, they were also offered the Journalist Files.
 These did not seem to be of much worth at first, however, an old issue of a Ku Klux Klan paper called "The Watcher on the Tower", which the UW Libraries had previously been unable to find, was found in the collection.
 After this important discovery it was determined that the UW Libraries would take these files as well.